 Prudent liquidity risk management includes maintaining sufficient cash and the availability of funding through adequate amount of committed credit facilities to meet obligations when due.
-At the reporting date, asset held by the Group and the Company for managing liquidity risk included cash and short-term deposits as disclosed in Note 12.
+At the reporting date, asset held by the Group and the Company for managing liquidity risk included cash as disclosed in Note 12.